 The college is unique among its peers in its comprehensive use of professional advisory boards, whose members are leaders in business, government, education and the social services.
 These experts provide guidance and support from their specialized fields to students and faculty and contribute powerful perspectives to curriculum development.

 Undergraduate students may enter the College of Human Environmental Sciences as freshmen.
 Some programs have requirements beyond those of the University.
-An entering freshman has the first year to explore the departments and the college as well as the combinations of subject areas for positions in fields such as education, health and welfare, business, industry and government.
+An entering freshman has the first year to explore the departments and the college as well as the combinations of subject areas for positions in fields such as design, health and welfare, business, industry and government.

 Transfer Student Application

 Students in another MU school or college, or from another UM System campus, must have a cumulative GPA and term GPA of 2.0 or better to be eligible for admission to the College of Human Environmental Sciences.
 For students who transfer to the UM System from another institution and then apply for transfer into the college, transcripts are re-evaluated by the college to determine what courses will apply to the degree.

 A student ineligible to enroll in another school or college may not enroll in the College of Human Environmental Sciences during the period of ineligibility.
 An appeal for admission may be made after the period of ineligibility is over.